 4900 McKinney Ave (Knox Henderson / Highland Park) // www.henrysmajestic.com

 Henry’s Majestic is an industrially-charming, rustic-chic gastropub located off the beaten path near Knox Henderson and Highland Park.
 With two separate bars and a massive enclosed patio, it’s known for serving “strong drinks with good food,” and is a popular brunch spot.
-Eager patrons take heed—Henry’s Majestic is closed on Mondays.
+Take a stroll to the back alley, and you can enter Henry’s sister bar, Atwater Alley, for another fine cocktailing experience.

 1530 Main St (Downtown) // www.cbdprovisions.com